neelpatel6294/MovieAppAll/README.md

 ## How to Work with the Source

 This app uses [The Movie Database](https://www.themoviedb.org/documentation/api) API to retrieve movies.
 You must provide your own API key in order to build the app.
-Generate you API_KEY and replace it in ApiClient.java class
+Generate you API_KEY and replace it in NetworkUtils.java class

 ## Screenshots